 - Fever or vomiting within 24 hours of lesson time

 - Antibiotic treatment for contagious illnesses is less than 24 hours at lesson time

 General rule of thumb is to follow the same guidelines that schools have regarding illness!

 All students should practice on a regular basis at home.
 Practice time guidelines will vary according to the student’s age and level.
-Students will be expected to maintain good practice habits (both in regards to practice time and fulfilling practice assignments).
-Of course, if illness/vacation/excessive school work for older students/family emergencies occur – I will be understanding.
+Students will be expected to maintain good practice habits both in regards to practice time and fulfilling practice assignments (aside from times of family emergency, illness, etc).

 There are two studio recitals per school year that are required: one in December and one in May (please be flexible this school year considering COVID19 restrictions in place).